 Somatic symptom disorder

-If someone experiences SSD, they may mistake normal bodily functions as a symptom of illness.
-This is not to say that their symptoms are not real - common examples of symptoms may include tiredness or pain - but the person’s reaction to the symptoms is extreme.
+If someone experiences somatic symptom disorder, they may mistake normal bodily functions as a symptom of illness.
+This is not to say that their symptoms are not real.
+For example, commonly experienced symptoms may include tiredness or pain - but the person’s reaction to the symptoms is extreme.

 Illness anxiety disorder

-If someone experiences IAD, they may be overly preoccupied with a specific disease or illness, such as cancer.
+If someone experiences illness anxiety disorder, they may be overly preoccupied with a specific disease or illness, such as cancer.
 They may have no physical symptoms whatsoever but, instead, confuse normal bodily processes such as sweating or bloating, as a sign of the onset of the illness they are most fearful of.